ethbak/ithaka-smart-search/README.md

 ### Accuracy

-Decision model accuracy was measured with an LLM reward judge using a modified implementation of Gemp et al.'s [Steering Language Models with Game-Theoretic Solvers](https://arxiv.org/pdf/2402.01704) on a large data set of real, english-language web search and AI queries.
+Decision model accuracy was measured with an LLM reward judge using a modified implementation of Gemp et al.'s [Steering Language Models with Game-Theoretic Solvers](https://arxiv.org/pdf/2402.01704) on a large data set of real, English-language web search and AI queries.

 **Decision accuracy:** `96.3%`

-# ❓ Where's the Code?
+# ❓ Where's the code?

-Ithaka, including it's browser extension, raycast extension, decision model, and other code, is propreitary technology and therefore not available for public use.
+Ithaka, including its browser extension, Raycast extension, decision model, and other code, is proprietary technology and therefore not available for public use.

 This README file simply serves to provide a detailed depiction of my contribution and experience gained from the project.

-# ❓ When will the Extension be Published?
+# ❓ When will the extension be published?

 I'm currently balancing a few different priorities...
 More info soon!